developer-ken/YoloPredictorMLDotNet/README.md

 //Create a predictor by providing modulepath and a backend.
 //Install corresponding OnnxRuntime nuget package.
 //For example, you need Microsoft.ML.OnnxRuntime.Gpu for CUDA.
-IYoloPredictor predictor = new YoloPredictorV5(modulepath, backend:YoloPredictorV5.Backend.CUDA);
+YoloPredictor predictor = new YoloPredictorV5(modulepath, backend:YoloPredictorV5.Backend.CUDA);

 //Predict on a Bitmap, then apply NMS and Confidence filter. var detresult = predictor.Predict((Bitmap)Bitmap.FromFile(picture)).NMSFilter().ConfidenceFilter();